 Instructions

-- In a caldero or dutch oven pot over medium heat, add two tablespoons of vegetable oil and saute cubed pork fat until golden brown.
+- Add the vegetable oil in a caldero or dutch oven pot over medium heat and saute the pork fat and ham until golden brown.

-- Add 3 tablespoons of Puerto Rican sofrito and stir together with pork fat and oil.
+- Add the sofrito and stir together with the pork fat and ham.
 Cook for two to four minutes.

 Natasha H says